monkvision/monkjs/website/docs/js/guides/setting-up.md

 ## What's next?

-You are ready to implement the Capture view and take pictures for analysis.
+You are ready to authenticate before implementing the `<Capture />` component and take pictures for analysis.